-You may have noticed that your furry friend seems particularly taken with the new addition to your family – your newborn baby.
-But why are dogs so obsessed with these tiny humans?
+You may have noticed that many dogs are obsessed with newborn babies.
+But why are dogs obsessed with newborn babies?

-It turns out that there are a few reasons why your dog might be displaying such affectionate behavior towards your bundle of joy.
+It turns out that there are a few reasons why your dog might be displaying such affectionate behavior towards your newborn baby.

 Firstly, dogs have an instinctual need to protect and care for those around them, especially vulnerable individuals like babies.
-This protective behavior is rooted in their evolution as pack animals, where they would work together to ensure the survival of the group.
+This protective behavior is derived from their evolution as pack animals, where they would work together to ensure the survival of the group.

 As loyal members of our families, dogs often view themselves as protectors and guardians of their human companions – including the newest ones!